urakubo/Dojo-standalone/README.md

 ## In addition to the original Dojo:

+1) Codes were updated for Python3.5 compatibility.
-1) A small gui was equipped to control dojo at a desktop pc.
+2) A small gui was equipped to control dojo at a desktop pc.
-2) Many input/output image file formats are supported.
+3) Many input/output image file formats are supported.
-3) Some codes were refactored for stability.
+4) Some codes were refactored for stability.
-4) Plugin section was created.
+5) Plugin section was created.
 Users can easily insert new Python functions.

 ## Requirements